 Most won't pay any tax at all because of the personal savings allowance and the availability of Innovative Finance ISA (IFISA) products.

-JustUs lenders are responsible for paying their own tax.
+IMPORTANT: JustUs lenders are responsible for calculating and paying their own tax.

 Tax Rules relating to Peer-to-peer investments: